afprietoa/PDCWorkshop/README.md

 # Programing, Design & Construction Workshop

-This workshop contains evidence of handling abstraction, interfaces and polymorphism in design and programming.
+This workshop contains evidence on handling abstraction, interfaces, and polymorphism in design and programming.

-The program was design with the Model - View - Controller pattern (MVC) and the Singleton pattern.
+The program was designed with the Model - View - Controller pattern (MVC) and the Singleton pattern.
 The program has an infinite execution from a console menu in which it is possible to create the different types of spaceships.

 The program code was built from the design UML diagram, which can be seen below: